Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 python3 app.py /Users/root/Desktop/cracks 30
 ```

 **4.** The parameter `<number-of-cracks>` defines how many cracks to label for current schedule.
-Suppse there are 100 images in total in `/Users/root/Desktop/cracks`, and you wish to label all images within 3 times (e.g.,  30, 30, 40 images for each schedule), you just need to run the following command .
+Suppose there are 100 images in total in `/Users/root/Desktop/cracks`, and you wish to label all images within 3 times (e.g.,  30, 30, 40 images for each schedule), you just need to run the following command .

 ```
 # Schedule 1